 Cls(color)

-Clear the screen using color color
+Clear the screen using color color.
+If color is omitted,

 the current background color is used.